OrangeTux/orangetux.nl/content/post/debrick-core9g25-intro.md

 +++
-title= "Debricking CORE 9G25: Intro" date= 2018-05-20T11:02:29+02:00 series = ["Unbrick CORE 9G25"]
-author = "Auke Willem Oosterhoff" draft= true
+title= "Debricking CORE 9G25: Understanding the boot process" date= 2018-05-20T11:02:29+02:00 series = ["Unbrick CORE 9G25"] author = "Auke Willem Oosterhoff" description = "First post about fixing a bricked CORE 9G25 using SAM-BA." slug = "debricking-core-9g25-understanding-the-boot-process" draft= true
 +++

 At [ACS Buildings][acs] one of our products is build around [CORE 9G25][core9g25].
-The heart of this System on a Module is the 400 MHz ARM CPU [AT91SAM9G25][at91sam9g25] from Atmel.
-It also contains 256 MB of RAM and a Nand flash of the same size.
+This System on a Module (SoM) has a the 400 MHz ARM CPU [AT91SAM9G25][at91sam9g25] from Atmel (which has been bought by Microchip).
+It also contains 256 MB of RAM and a NAND flash of the same size.
+The following image shows the SoM, it's taken from the website of [CoreWind][corewind].

+{{<figure src="/img/core9g25.jpg">}}

-The SoM is shipped with 2 bootloaders, a Linux kernel and a root filesystem on the Nand.
-Because this software is quite old we reflash the Nand and replace the stack with more recent firmware.
-Reflashing the Nand wrongly can lead to bricked and unusable devices.
+The vendor doesn't ship the SoM with an empty NAND.
+It already contains 2 bootloaders, a Linux kernel and a root filesystem.
+Because these programs are quite old we reflash the NAND and replace the stack with more recent versions of the programs.
+Reflashing the NAND is dangerous and can lead to bricked and unusable devices.
 In a series of 3 posts I'll demonstrate how to fix a bricked CORE 9G25.
-In this post I'll explain how normal reflash procudere and boot procedure of the CORE 9G25 work.
-In the next 2 posts I'll explain how to unbrick the module using SAM-BA monitor on [Linux]({{< relref "post/debrick_core9g25_using_sam_ba_on_linux.md" >}}) or [Windows]({{< relref "post/debrick_core9g25_using_sam_ba_on_windows.md" >}}).
+In this first post I'll explain how normal reflash procudere and boot procedure of the CORE 9G25 work.
+The second post will be about reflashing the NAND using the tool SAM-BA on Linux.
+The third post will be about the same thing, but then Windows is used to fix the NAND.

 ## Reflash procedure
-Reflashing the content on the Nand can be easy.
-During boot, the bootloader U-boot checks if an USB device is present.
-If so, it'll look for certain files on that USB drive to write to the Nand.
-If you want to replace the Linux kernel, for example, you've to put a file called `uImage` on the USB device.
-In the snippet below you can see how U-boot replaces everything on the Nand.
+Reflashing the content on the Nand is easy when all goes well.
+During boot, the bootloader U-boot look for an USB drive to be present.
+When it's found so U-Boot will look for files with specific names, load them into RAM before writing them to specific segments of the NAND flash.
+So if you want to replace the Linux kernel you've to make sure to put a file called `uImage` on the USB drive.
+The snippet below shows the output of the U-Boot script that replaces the content on the NAND.

 ```
 1 Storage Device(s) found